Almonds and Olivez

 Spirulina and Diabetes Mellitus

-Diabetes mellitus is a chronic disease that is of global interest due largely to its socio-economic impact (Eun et. al 2008).
-Research has shown that diet does play a critical role both in its prevention and management in an effort to prevent complications.
+Diabetes mellitus is a chronic disease that is of global interest due largely to its socioeconomic impact (Eun et. al 2008).
+Research has shown that diet does play a critical role both in its prevention and management of complications.
 According to (Eun et. al 2008), the beneficial effects of spirulina may help to maintain the nutritional balance in persons suffering from diabetes due to its cholesterol regulatory potential as well as antioxidant and immune-modulating abilities.
 As such, it could be used as a functional food for persons suffering from diabetes, especially type-2 diabetes (Ravi et. al. 2010; Eun et. al 2008).

 In a study conducted by (Kulshreshtha et. al. 2008), on the beneficial effects of spirulina on diabetic rats, it was found that spirulina was able to correct the abnormal carbohydrate and lipid metabolism that occurs due to the body’s exposure to excess fructose (Kulshreshtha et. al. 2008).